nick-ak96/CoctailBot/README.md

 # Installation

-## Make sure you have python 3.x.x
+## Make sure you have Python 3.x.x

 Check python version by typing:
 `python --version`
 or`python3 --version`

-Further we will use `python` in all of the commands.
+Further we will use `python` as Python 3.x.x in all of the commands.

 ## Setting up environment
 In the project directory run the following commands to set up virtual environment.